rcls/discus/docs/README.md

 following instruction.
 Because of the pipelining, those bits are available when CONST executes.

-The CONST instruction is never written explicitly in assembly code—instead, it is generated automatically when a numeric constant operand is used.
+The CONST instruction is not usually written explicitly in assembly code—instead, it is generated automatically when a numeric constant operand is used.